sncosmo/sncosmo/docs/about.rst

 Package Features
 ================

 - **SN models:** Synthesize supernova spectra and photometry from SN models.

 - **Fitting and sampling:** Functions for fitting and sampling SN model parameters given photometric light curve data.

-- **Dust laws:** Fast implementations of several commonly used extinction laws; can be used to construct SN models including dust.
+- **Dust laws:** Fast implementations of several commonly used extinction laws; can be used to construct SN models that include dust.

 - **I/O:** Convenience functions for reading and writing peculiar data formats used in other packages and getting dust values from SFD (1998) maps.

-- **Built-in supernova models** such as the Hsiao, Nugent, PSNID, SNANA and Whalen models, as well as a variety of built-in bandpasses and magnitude systems.
+- **Built-in supernova models** such as SALT2, MLCS2k2, Hsiao, Nugent, PSNID, SNANA and Whalen models, as well as a variety of built-in bandpasses and magnitude systems.

 - **Extensible:** New models, bandpasses, and magnitude systems can be defined, using an object-oriented interface.

-- **Fast:** Fully NumPy-ified and profiled.
-Generating synthetic photometry for 100 observations spread between four bandpasses takes on the order of 2 milliseconds (depends on model and bandpass sampling).

 Relation to other SN cosmology software